-Actual operating revenues were less than budgeted by approximately \$4,300,000.
-Operating expenses, not including depreciation, were approximately \$1,600,000 less than the amount budgeted.
-The change in Net Position was approximately \$1,500,000 less than the amount budgeted.
-Note that these figures do not take in account the new Pension reporting requirement of the Cumulative effect of change in accounting principle-GASB 68.
+Actual operating revenues were more than budgeted by approximately \$965,000.
+Operating expenses, not including depreciation, were approximately \$1,259,252 more than the amount budgeted.
+The change in Net Position was approximately \$479,000 more than the amount budgeted.